 For enterprise B2B companies, the sales kickoff meeting (SKO) is one of the most important ways to do that.
-This event builds excitement for the year ahead, fosters pride in being part of your organization, and gives sales representatives the tools and knowledge they need to be successful to meet and exceed company growth goals.
+This event builds excitement for the year ahead, fosters pride in being part of your organization, and gives sales representatives the tools and knowledge they need to meet and exceed company growth goals, successfully.
 It’s an investment in your team that pays dividends for your organization.

 Read on to learn how to host the premium virtual SKO your team deserves.
 For a more comprehensive look at how to plan a virtual event, make sure to check out our guide to planning, managing and promoting virtual events.

 So, I just schedule a bunch of Zoom meetings, right?

 Wrong.
 One of the biggest misconceptions about a virtual sales kickoff is that it will be nothing but a series of online meetings or webinars.
 This fear is keeping many organizations from exploring what’s possible for a virtual SKO—and leaving their teams rudderless in the meantime.
 Those that do go down this path are sure to underwhelm.